What do I need to know to start work with Take Note?

 How will I receive the audio and how do I send my work back?

 Take Note has its own work distribution Portal, which you will be given access to upon successful completion of your application.
-You will be able to download the audio file from there once it has been assigned to you.
-Once complete, you will upload your transcript back to the Portal.
+You will be assigned work in the Portal, and will complete and submit it within the system.

 How do I take on work?

 We have a shiftbooker on the Portal, which you will need to fill in on a weekly basis.
-You will make a note of which shifts you would like to do (early morning, day, evening or weekend) and you will automatically be sent a file to complete for that shift, as long as there is work available.
-You will also be made aware of other work available via email, should you wish to take on a file when you are not on shift, you can get in touch with us on live chat at any time to request work.
+You will make a note of which shifts you would like to do and you will automatically be sent a file to complete for that shift, as long as there is work available.
+You may also be made aware of other work available via email.
+Should you wish to take on a file when you are not on shift, you can get in touch with us on live chat at any time to request work.

 Can I self assign myself files to type?

-Once you have some experience with Take Note, you will be able to assign you own files.
+Once you have some experience with Take Note, you will be able to assign your own files.

 How long are the deadlines?